 Or send us an enquiry below:

 However, the circumstances are quite different if the employee is working on a casual basis.
-Casual employees are entitled to the leave if they will have served at least 12 months of continuous service on a regular and systematic basis with the employer immediately prior to the expected date of birth of the child, or in the case of adoption, the expected date of placement of the child.
+Casual employees are entitled to maternity or parental leave if they have served at least 12 months of continuous service on a regular and systematic basis with the same employer immediately prior to the expected birth date of the child.
+Or in the case of adoption, the expected date of placement of the child.
 There is also the stipulation that the same pattern of continuing employment on a regular and systematic basis would have occurred if the birth or adoption had not happened.

 It is also possible for employees to take other kinds of leave concurrently while they are on maternity or parental leave, including annual leave and long service leave (include link to long service leave page).
-However, taking concurrent leave in this way does not make the period of maternity or parental leave longer.
-However, the employee cannot take paid personal, carer’s, compassionate or community service leave during the period in which they are on maternity or parental leave.
+However, taking concurrent leave in this way does not make the period of maternity or parental leave any longer.
+Conversely, employees cannot take paid personal, carer’s, compassionate or community service leave during the period in which they are on maternity or parental leave.

 Maternity leave and parental leave is made available so that parents can take care of their children or children to be.
 But what about pregnant employees who are still at work?
-Pregnant employees now have more rights under the Fair Work Act 2009.
-For example, as the employer, you need to provide a safe job to a pregnant employee if she cannot complete her usual tasks.
-If you are unable to provide an alternative job, the pregnant employee is entitled to paid safe job leave during the risk period.
+Pregnant employees now have more rights under the Fair Work Act 2009 than previously.
+For example, as the employer, you are required to provide a safe job for a pregnant employee if she is unable to complete her usual tasks.
+If you are unable to provide an alternative job, the pregnant employee is entitled to paid safe job leave during the period which they are at risk.

 For peace of mind, please call our 24-hour Advice Line now on 1300 651 415